Peter D. Keisler

 Peter also served as Associate Counsel to the President in the Office of White House Counsel under President Ronald Reagan.

-In addition to his role as a global coordinator of Sidley’s nationally recognized Appellate practice, Peter is a member of the firm’s Executive Committee.
+In addition to his role as co-leader of Sidley’s nationally recognized Appellate practice, Peter is a member of the firm’s Executive Committee.

 Peter serves as a member of the Advisory Committee on Civil Rules, the Committee which studies and develops proposed amendments to the Federal Rules of Civil Procedure for submission to the Committee on Rules of Practice and Procedure of the Judicial Conference of the United States.